iRNA-COSI/APAeval/summary_workflows/identification/I2_benchmark/I2_benchmark_specification.md

 This BED file contains single-nucleotide position of poly(A) sites identified from the orthogonal 3'end-seq dataset.
 Fields are the same as in Input 1.

+#### Input 3

+This GTF file contains reference genome annotation for the RNAseq dataset including untranslated regions.

 ## Plots